Teacher Resources

 "Hands on" activity for Sylvan Hills Students

-If you would like to make arrangements for a speaker to come to your school please contact the AGS main office by phone at 501-296-1877 or by email at osg@arkansas.gov.
+If you would like to order a classroom set of rock packets or have a question, please contact our main office by phone at 501-296-1877 or by email at osg@arkansas.gov.

 12-Sample Rock Packets